zalyoung/gitlab-handbook/content/handbook/marketing/developer-relations/community-programs/_index.md

 ## What are we working on?

-For visiblity to the the on going work in community programs please refer to the [Community Programs issue board](https://gitlab.com/groups/gitlab-com/-/boards/8983654).
+For visiblity into the on going work in community programs please refer to the [Community Programs issue board](https://gitlab.com/groups/gitlab-com/-/boards/8983654).

 ## Meet the programs